goldenskygiang/goldenskygiang/README.md

 ## Hi there 👋

-I am Truong Giang, a junior Computer Science of VinUniversity.
+I am Truong Giang, a Computer Science junior student of VinUniversity.

 I have experience in developing applications using Microsoft technology stack, especially ASP.NET Core.